 Use of CU-Boulder’s IT resources is governed by policies issued by the University of Colorado System, the Office of the AVC for IT & CIO, the Office of Information Technology, individual campus IT departments, as well as state and federal laws.
 Users of campus IT resources are responsible for understanding the privileges and responsibilities extended by those policies and laws, detailed on the web pages referenced below.

-University of Colorado System Administrative Policies Administrative Policy Statements (APS) provide guidance, procedures, and requirements for all three University of Colorado campuses.
-These policies are based on external and internal mandates, laws, and regulations.
-These policies are developed and revisited by the offices of the University president and vice presidents.
+Administrative Policy Statements (APS) provide guidance, procedures and requirements for all three University of Colorado Campuses.
+These policies are based on external and internal mandates, laws and regulations and are developed and revisited by the offices of the University president and vice presidents.